arajo8889/arajo8889.github.io/index.md

 ### Welcome to my website!

 I am an environmental economist working at the University of Bath.
-I work on topics related to energy transition, firm and industry dynamics during decarbonization and optimal environmental policy designs.
+I work on topics related to the energy transition, firm and industry dynamics during decarbonization, and optimal environmental policy designs.

 My CV is available [here](https://drive.google.com/file/d/1in6cpqqZ5WjM6PvJy8GgJgPqEbLcuH-S/view).